Broadband limits on stochastic length fluctuations from a pair of table-top interferometers

-This broadband strain noise spectrum sets new upper limits for stationary length fluctuations for the frequency band 13 to 80\,MHz.
-We verified that the mean for the averaged cross-spectra follows a $\sqrt{N}$ trend for a growing number of $N$, where $N$ is the number of spectra averaged.
-Therefore, the signals between the interferometers are interpreted to be uncorrelated.
+This broadband strain noise spectrum sets new upper limits for stationary length fluctuations in the frequency band 13 to 80\,MHz.
+We verified that the mean for the averaged cross-spectra follows a $\sqrt{N}$ trend for a growing number of averaged spectra $N$.
+Therefore, the signals between the interferometers are interpreted to be uncorrelated, shown in FIG. \ref{fig:avgtrend}.

-This observation constrains stationary stochastic signal sources like from a stochastic gravitational-wave background to the observed sensitivity.
+This observation constrains stationary stochastic signal sources, such from the stochastic gravitational-wave background to the observed sensitivity.

-Other interferometric experiments that have set limits on strain noise at radio frequencies are the \emph{Holometer} experiment \cite{Chou2017}, which set limits for the frequency band 1 to 13\,MHz, and a pair of co-located synchronous recycling interferometers \cite{Akutsu2008}, which set a narrow-band limit at 100\,MHz. \emph{QUEST} explores the frequency band between the two experiments and sets new limits.
+Other interferometric experiments that have set limits at radio frequencies are the Holometer experiment \cite{Chou2017}, which set limits for the frequency band 1 to 13\,MHz with a strain sensitivity of about $4\times10^{-22}$ $\mathrm{1/\sqrt{Hz}}$ and a pair of co-located synchronous recycling interferometers \cite{Akutsu2008}, which set a narrow-band limit at 100\,MHz with a strain sensitivity of about $10^{-16}$ $\mathrm{1/\sqrt{Hz}}$.
+QUEST explores the frequency band between the two experiments and sets new limits from 13\,MHz to 80\,MHz with a strain sensitivity of $3\times10^{-20}$ $\mathrm{1/\sqrt{Hz}}$.
+Further commissioning is underway to improve both frequency band of observation and the strain sensitivity of the experiment.

-\textit{Classical noise limit for a single interferometer -} Cross-correlation analysis and averaging can be performed with the output of a single interferometer to surpass the photo shot noise limited sensitivity \cite{PhysRevA.95.043831}.
+\textit{Classical noise limit for a single interferometer -} Cross-correlation analysis and averaging can be performed with the output of a single interferometer to surpass the photon shot noise limited sensitivity \cite{PhysRevA.95.043831}.
 The expectation mean of the averaged CSDs will tend towards the technical, classical noises that limit the interferometer's sensitivity.